Easy Peach Crisp

 6. Sprinkle the topping over the fruit.

-7. Bake 30 minutes until the peach mixture begins to bubble through and the crispy topping and golden brown.
+7. Bake for 30 minutes until the peach mixture begins to bubble through and the crispy topping and golden brown.

 🍴 Serving Suggestions